 FIOCRUZ, National School of Public Health – Rio de Janeiro, Brazil.

-Professor Susanne Charlesworth (PI), Dr. Matthew Blackett and Dr. Frank Warwick (ECE)
+Professor Susanne Charlesworth (PI), Dr. Matthew Blackett, Dr Frank Warwick and Rebecca Lewis

 The aim of this project is to investigate the relationship between mosquito-vectored Zika, inadequate provision of secure and safe potable supplies, drainage and sanitation.
 Objectives:

 - Develop geographical information system (GIS) based maps of Zika and microcephaly incidence in Ceará and Rio de Janeiro.
 Correlate Zika spread with lack of potable supplies, drainage and sanitation.

 - Utilise the GIS database to develop a decision support tool for National and State level to prioritise and design infrastructure to reduce mosquito breeding.

 - Recommend strategies to manage surface water, safe greywater disposal, provide sustainable water supplies, safe storage of drinking water and harvesting rainwater away from mosquitoes.